-Each of the main criteria will be scored on a scale from 1 to 5 and are weighted as indicated below.
-The 1-5 scoring system for each criterion indicates the following assessment:
+Each of the sub-criteria will be scored on a scale from 1 to 5.
+The 1-5 scoring system for each sub-criterion indicates the following assessment:

-- 1 Poor: The criterion is inadequately addressed or there are serious inherent weaknesses. - 2 Unsatisfactory: The criterion is broadly addressed but there are significant weaknesses. - 3 Satisfactory: The criterion is addressed but with a number of shortcomings. - 4 Good: The criterion is well addressed but with a number of shortcomings. - 5 Very Good: All relevant aspects of the criterion are addressed; any shortcomings are minor.
+- 1 Poor: The sub-criterion is inadequately addressed or there are serious inherent weaknesses. - 2 Unsatisfactory: The sub-criterion is broadly addressed but there are significant weaknesses. - 3 Satisfactory: The sub- criterion is addressed but with a number of shortcomings. - 4 Good: The sub-criterion is well addressed but with a number of shortcomings. - 5 Very Good: All relevant aspects of the sub-criterion are addressed; any shortcomings are minor.

 For a project to qualify for an invitation to submit a full proposal to the second round of the call, each qualitative criterion (Q1 to Q5) has to obtain a minimum score listed in the table.
+Some sub-criteria are also subject to a minimum score.
+The score for each qualitative criterion (Q1 to Q5) is the average of the listed sub-criteria.
+The criteria are weighted as indicated below.